 Japan Cover Letter Writing Guide

 Working abroad sounds like an adventure to many people.
-However, job search in Japan requires more than just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation - it requires thorough preparation.
+However, a job search in Japan requires more than just the obvious Japan resume or Rirekisho and Japan cover letter writing and translation - it requires thorough preparation for passing the Japan job interview.
 You will be forced to solve issues that probably did not even cross your mind when you decided to find work in Japan.

-Do not take to lightly the huge impact a Japan cover letter can have on the outcome of your adventure!
-For instance, you will experience the unusual immigration rules and practices, strange job application procedures, interesting selection trends and exotic to you management culture.
+Do not take too lightly the huge impact a Japan cover letter can have on the outcome of your adventure!
+For instance, you will experience the unusual immigration rules and practices, strange job application procedures, interesting selection trends and exotic management culture.